 pName when that tag is triggered.

-When you configure a data mapping, after selecting which data layer variable contains the data you want to pass to the tag vendor (or select Custom Value), a collection of the vendor's parameters is presented where you select one more to receive the mapped value.
+After selecting which data layer variable contains the data you want to pass to the tag vendor (or select custom value) when configuring a data mapping, a collection of the vendor's parameters displays and allows you select one more parameters to receive the mapped value.

-curr, to be set to the three-character code matching the currency of a transaction.
-If the tag will be loaded on pages that handle all types of currencies you probably will have a data layer variable called
+curr) to be set to the three-character code matching the currency of a transaction.
+If the tag will be loaded on pages that handle all types of currencies you will likely have a data layer variable called

 currency_code that will be set to the appropriate value based on the activity of the user.
-Expected values might be "USD", "CAD", "GBP", "EUR", "JPY", etc. The data mapping would look like this:
+The expected values examples are "USD", "CAD", "GBP", "EUR", "JPY", etc. The data mapping would look like this: